 Reason #3: Lack of Experience is Another Reason Dealerships Avoid Bankruptcy Customers

-Even when you’re in a major metropolitan area, though, you still have the situation where most dealerships avoid bankruptcy customers for the simple reason that they lack the experience needed to do it.
+Even when you’re in a major metropolitan area, though, you still have the situation where some dealerships avoid bankruptcy customers for the simple reason that they lack the experience needed to do it.
 If a dealership’s experience is mostly working with customers who already have great credit, the idea of learning how to work with bankruptcy customers is a big step.
 They need to understand the ins and outs of bankruptcy laws and how the process works in order to serve bankruptcy customers.

 This is important because people filing bankruptcy or who are considering bankruptcy often don’t know much about the process or what their options are.
 When they also realize they need a car, they will have lots of questions not just about how they can get a car, but about bankruptcy in general.
 In other words, there is a certain level of expertise needed in order to serve the needs of bankruptcy filers.
-Most dealerships simply don’t have the expertise or experience.
+Many dealerships simply don’t have the expertise or experience.

 Reason #4: It’s Difficult and Costly to Market to Bankruptcy Customers

-One final reason why so many dealerships avoid bankruptcy customers is that marketing to them as a group is both difficult and costly.
+One final reason why some dealerships avoid bankruptcy customers is that marketing to them as a group is both difficult and costly.
 A lot of people in the midst of bankruptcy just assume there’s no way they could finance a car purchase, so they try to keep their current car going if they can, or rely on the help of family and friends for rides, or try to get by on public transportation even when it’s impractical and inconvenient.
 How can a dealership that is willing to work with bankruptcy customers reach them to let them know there are options available to them such as a bankruptcy car loan?

 Because filing bankruptcy is a federal court proceeding, there is a public record in the public domain about your filing.
 Anyone can access these public records through a system called PACER, though very few do it.
 But a company that does provide services to bankruptcy filers can pay a fee (typically 8 cents/record) to access these records, including the mailing address of anyone who has filed for bankruptcy.
 One way to reach these potential bankruptcy car loan customers is through direct mailers.
 That is why most bankruptcy filers receive so much mail after filing for bankruptcy.
-These mailers are quote costly for advertisers.
+These mailers are quite costly for advertisers.
 Besides paying for each record from PACER, there are then all the costs to design the direct mailer, have it printed, and then mailed out to bankruptcy filers.
 The expense of this kind of marketing campaign is substantial, and the results are often not very good, often being 1% or less for many campaigns.
 The difficulty and expense of marketing to this group of consumers is another reason why so many dealerships avoid bankruptcy customers.